Emilinya/topomax/README.md

 # Topomax

-This is a topology optimization program based algorithm 8 from the paper *Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints* by Brendan Keith and Thomas M. Surowiec.
+This is a topology optimization program based on the entropic mirror descent algorithm described in the paper *Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints* by Brendan Keith and Thomas M. Surowiec.
 It uses design files to define the boundary conditions and other parameters for your optimization problem in an easy-to-read way.
 Topomax was made for the paper *Comparing Classical and Machine Learning Based Approaches to Topology Optimization* by Emilie Dørum, and as such, it implements both the finite element method and the deep energy method.
-The deep energy implementation is based on the paper *Deep energy method in topology optimization applications* by Junyan He, Charul Chadha, Shashank Kushwaha, Seid Koric, Diab Abueidda and Iwona Jasiuk, where I have heavily rewritten the [source code they provided](https://github.com/Jasiuk-Research-Group/DeepEnergy-TopOpt).
+The DEM implementation is based on the paper *Deep energy method in topology optimization applications* by Junyan He, Charul Chadha, Shashank Kushwaha, Seid Koric, Diab Abueidda and Iwona Jasiuk, where I have heavily rewritten the [source code they provided](https://github.com/Jasiuk-Research-Group/DeepEnergy-TopOpt), as well as fixed some of their bugs.

 ## Usage